Skip to content

 How much rainfall can the site absorb before runoff occurs?

-CFD simulation can model these metrics before any construction begins - comparing baseline conditions against multiple NBS scenarios to find the most effective combination.
+CFD simulation can model these metrics before construction begins by comparing baseline conditions against multiple NBS scenarios.

 Model NBS Effectiveness Before You Build

-CFD simulation lets you compare green roof vs. urban trees vs. cool surfaces - quantitatively - before spending on implementation.
-Get the evidence auditors need.
+CFD simulation lets you compare green roofs, urban trees, and cool surfaces quantitatively before spending on implementation.
+That gives auditors the evidence they need.